gerhynes/scala-notes/README.md

 When using asynchronous computations, you shouldn't block a thread waiting for a `Future` to complete.
 But there are cases where you might need to, such as in testing.
 You can do this using `Await.ready(Future(), atMost = 5 seconds)` or `Await.result(Future(), atMost = 5 seconds)` to throw an exception on failure or timeout.

 ### Partial Functions
 Partial functions are functions that don't provide implementations for every possible input value they can be given.
-They handle only a subset of of possible data.
+They handle only a subset of possible data.

 Partial functions are based on pattern matching.
-You can view a partial function as an anonymous function with one or more case classes in its body.
+You can view a partial function as an anonymous function with one or more case clauses in its body.
 If your input doesn't match any of the case clauses, it will throw a `MatchError` exception at runtime.

 They can be used to abstract commonalities between functions.